Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization: Introduction

-For closed 3-manifolds, condition (1) is addressed by the fact that every 3-manifold has a unique smooth structure and a unique PL structure.
-As a result, as stated in \Thm{th:main}, we can describe a closed 3-manifold as a finite simplicial complex.
+To start the rigorous discussion of computable classification and the homeomorphism problem, we can say that closed 3-manifolds are classified if we can: \begin{enumerate} \item specify every closed 3-manifold by a finite data structure; \item algorithmically generate a standard list of closed 3-manifolds without repetition; and \item given any 3-manifold $M$, algorithmically identify the standard manifold $M'$ such that $M \cong M'$. \end{enumerate} For closed 3-manifolds, condition 1 is addressed by the fact that every 3-manifold has a unique smooth structure and a unique PL structure.
+As a result, we can describe a closed 3-manifold as a finite simplicial complex.
 Unlike in higher dimensions, it is easy to check whether a simplicial complex is a 3-manifold (\Sec{s:triang}).
-Conditions (2) and (3) are equivalent to an algorithm to determine whether two closed 3-manifolds $M_1$ and $M_2$ are homeomorphic.
-Condition (3) clearly implies both condition (2) and a homeomorphism algorithm.
-On the other hand, given a homeomorphism algorithm, and given a 3-manifold $M$ represented by a simplicial complex, we can search for the lexicographically first 3-manifold $M'$ such that $M \cong M'$ to satisfy (3).
-Likewise, the list of all lexicographically first representations of 3-manifolds satisfies (2).
-(Haken calls this remark the ``cheapological trick" \cite[\S4]{Waldhausen:recent}.)
+Conditions 2 and 3 are equivalent to an algorithm to determine whether two closed 3-manifolds $M_1$ and $M_2$ are homeomorphic by the following simple argument.
+(Haken calls this argument the ``cheapological trick" \cite[Sec.~4]{Waldhausen:recent}.)
+In one direction, if both conditions 2 and 3 are satisfied, then Condition 3 immediately implies a homeomorphism algorithm.
+In the other direction, given a homeomorphism algorithm, we can make can lexicographically order all descriptions of all closed 3-manifolds according to condition 1, and then list only those examples that are not homeomorphic to any earlier example.
+This satisfies condition 2.
+Then given a description of a closed 3-manifold $M$, we can search the list in order to find the standard $M' \cong M$ to satisfy condition 3.
+(Haken calls this argument the ``cheapological trick" \cite[Sec.~4]{Waldhausen:recent}.
+Arguably it is not cheap after all, since it is substantially similar to actual constructions of tables of knots and 3-manifolds.)

-Jeff Weeks' SnapPea \cite{snappea} (now SnapPy \cite{snappy}) also supports the belief that the homeomorphism problem follows from geometrization, since it is based on geometrization and it does an excellent job of distinguishing 3-manifolds in practice.
-However, its specific algorithms are not rigorous.
-SnapPea uses ideal (and therefore spun) triangulations of cusped 3-manifolds, together with Dehn fillings.
-It also uses non-rigorous methods to find suitable triangulations.
-To prove \Thm{th:main}, we use non-ideal and semi-ideal triangulations.
-SnapPea also uses limited-precision floating point arithmetic; it has no rigorous model of necessary precision as a function of geometric complexity.
-(Note that SnapPy has been extended to rigorously certify an answer, when SnapPea finds one.)

-More recently, Manning \cite{Manning:algo} and Scott and Short \cite{SS:problem} describe constructions similar to ours in this paper, but they use more machinery and establish slightly different results.
+As mentioned, Manning \cite{Manning:algo} and Scott and Short \cite{SS:problem} give partial results toward \Thm{th:main}, but they use more recent tools.
 In particular, Manning uses Sela's algorithm \cite{Sela:isomorphism} for the isomorphism problem for word-hyperbolic groups, while Scott and Short use the theory of biautomatic groups \cite{ECHLSPT:word}.